Islam-hady9/python-scripts-collection/01_File_Renamer_Script/README.md

 - Python 3.x

+No external libraries are required to run this program.
+It uses Python's built-in `os` module.

+---

 This script is particularly useful when you have a lot of files with arbitrary names and want to standardize their names with a consistent prefix and numbering.